kusaldushmantha/wallet-api-rest/README.md

     - Adheres to the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), promoting decoupled and modular code.
 Low level modules such as databases and caches are exposed via interfaces and are decoupled from the application.
+    - Uses Go best practises in project structure and maintaining modularity.
 - **Validation and Error Handling:**
-    - All payloads and attributes undergo validation.
+    - All request payloads and attributes undergo validation.
     - Errors are handled gracefully with appropriate HTTP status codes and messages.
 - **Database Integrity:**
     - Triggers in the database ensure that wallet balances do not go below zero after transactions.